Szhgege/DACPGTN/README.md

 * scipy == 1.5.2
 * tqdm == 4.54.1
 * numpy == 1.19.2
+If you want to use this code, please select the appropriate model and code, and carefully read all prompt files.
+Configure your CONDA environment as required, and then run *main.py*.
 If this work is useful for your research, please cite this article https://www.frontiersin.org/articles/10.3389/fphar.2022.907676/full.